AntoineSoetewey/datanalyze/content/docs/version-2/upgrade/index.md

 ---
+title: "Upgrading from Congo 1.x"
-date: "2022-01-20"
+date: 2022-01-20
-description: Discover what's new in Congo version 2.0.
 draft: false
+description: "Discover what's new in Congo version 2.0."
-tags:
+tags: ["new", "docs"]
-- new
-- docs
-title: Upgrading from Congo 1.x
 ---

 Although Congo 2.0 contains a large number of changes, the theme has been designed to minimise the effort required to upgrade to the latest release.